bpramann1/EECS731P1DataExplorer/README.md

   Step 6:
     Data Set could be used to check to see if an increase in contribution during a calender year in a State like Washington could predict an increase in the following year in San Francisco
   Step 7:
     Just grabbed the year and amount column from each data set.
-Removed empty values(did not figure out).
-Merged data sets Step 8:
+Removed empty values and removed the years of data that we had for only one data set.
+Renamed columns on data sets to distinguish columns after merge.
+Merged data sets on common years